uace-azmet/cotton-growth-stages-and-heat-units/README.md

 # cotton-growth-stages-and-heat-units
-Shiny app that uses cumulative heat units to estimate cotton growth stages by AZMet station and date range
+Shiny app that uses cumulative heat units at individual AZMet stations and by date range to estimate cotton growth stages